eyedeekay/jumphelper/README.md

   the addressbook should work.(Arguable, but possible)
   * Obviate my earlier project [*thirdeye*](https://github.com/eyedeekay/thirdeye)
-  by implementing a simpler AddressHelper service(than thirdeye) that can be forwarded over i2p and treated like an AddressHelper.(Incomplete)
+  by implementing a simpler AddressHelper service(than thirdeye) that can be forwarded over i2p and treated like an AddressHelper.(Complete, as much as I want it to be anyway, but with an arguable bug where if it's asked for an address in it's local addressbook, it will assume that the address is present in the asker's local addressbook too.
+Since the default addressbook is just the one that comes with i2pd, this issue may be more-or-less invisible for now.
+See also "Non-Goals")

 ### Feature Goals